 Connect to the information you need in order to make end-of-life choices.

 Choosing an officiant or person who conducts the funeral service is the first step in planning a funeral, memorial, or celebration of a person’s life.
-If you are unsure of whom to choose, maybe you should consider a certified funeral celebrant.
+If you are unsure of whom to choose, you may want to consider a certified funeral celebrant.

 What is a funeral celebrant?